Welcome to Tidewater Youth Services Commission

 In addition to serving our seven member localities, the Commission also provides services for Norfolk, Hampton, and Newport News.
 We maintain a fee for service structure to allow localities maximum flexibility when choosing which services most meet their needs.
 As a public agency, our fees are based entirely on our projected operating costs and projected utilization and we are recognized for our tradition of providing highly effective programming at a reasonable cost.
-We provide services under VJCCCA, local court funding, Comprehensive Services Act (CSA), Department of Juvenile Justice Regional Service Coordinator funding, and Mental Health Initiative funds.
-Additionally, the Commission provides many specialized services under Memoranda of Agreement with the Department of Juvenile Justice.
-Such services include a Reentry Support Program for young men being released from half-way houses, and a comprehensive substance abuse program.
+We provide services under VJCCCA, local court funding, Children's Services Act (CSA), Department of Juvenile Justice Regional Service Coordinator funding, and Mental Health Initiative funds.
+Additionally, the Commission provides many specialized services under Memorandums of Agreement with the Department of Juvenile Justice.
+Such services include a Reentry Support Program for youth being released from juvenile facilities and a comprehensive substance abuse program.
 All Commission programs are registered with the CSA Service Fee Directory.